git-moss/DrivenByMoss-Documentation/ESI/Xjam.md

 This second mode (PAD BANK LED is lit orange) provides transport control on the bottom row:

-* Play/stop: starts / stops the playback
+* Play/stop: starts / stops the playback.
+Double tap quickly to move the play cursor to the start of the arranger.
 * Rewind (can be kept pressed): moves the play cursor to the left
 * Forward (can be kept pressed): moves the play cursor to the right
 * Record (function can be configured, see settings below)